Caspeco/eslint-config/README.md

 - Enter the version that you'd like to release, skip the `v` prefix.
 - Publish

-__You can ignore the version in the `package.json` file, that is only used when you're publishing manually to NPM, e.g. a preview version__
+_You can ignore the version in the `package.json` file, that is only used when you're publishing manually to NPM, e.g. a preview version._

 ### Publish a preview to NPM

 ```bash
 npm --ignore-scripts publish --access public --tag next
 ```

+This step requires you to be a collaborator on the NPM package.

 ## Tests